 11.21.18.3.5.4.1 Multistatic Instance Sounding

 SIFS after receiving the response from the last STA, the initiator shall transmit the EMDG Multi-Static sensing PPDUs.
 The initiator shall choose the format of TRN field (by setting TX-VECTOR parameters: TRN_SEQ_LENGTH, EDMG_TRN_LEN, RX_TRN_PER_TX_TRN, EDMG_TRN_P, EDMG_TRN_M, EDMG_TRN_N) in each of the transmitted EMDG Multi-Static sensing PPDUs in a way that it is compatible with the responders’ capabilities and covers the desired transmit and receive beams.
+Those TX-VECTOR parameters shall match the values appearing in the corresponding fields in the DMG Sensing Request frames.
 The EMDG Multi-Static sensing PPDUs may be followed by up to three EMDG Multi-Static sensing PPDUs with the same parameters from the transmitter.

 11.21.18.3.5.4.1 Multistatic Instance Reporting

-The instance my end with the initiator polling each of the responders for a sensing report
+The instance may end with the initiator polling each of the responders for a sensing report

 A SIFS after the transmission of the last PPDU, the initiator sends a DMG Sesnsing Poll frame to each of the responders.
 Each responder responds after SIFS with Sensing Report Frame which includes a DMG Sensing Report Control Element and either a DMG Sensing Report Element or one or more Channel Measurement Feedback elements.